unconventional-underdogs/productade/README.md

 ![Screenshot of Product Research OSE](https://github.com/unconventional-underdogs/productade/blob/main/Images/Productade%20Research%20OSE.png)

 Productade Research OSE is made available as a learning, or education, example for doing personal research on Github Discussions.
+Productade Research OSE is a companion example referenced in the in-depth tutorial [“Jump In…Build A Personal Prototype Research App”](https://unconventionalunderdogs.blog/2026/03/08/jump-in-build-a-personal-prototype-research-app/).
 Productade Research OSE is intended to help product professionals 1) obtain understanding of LLMs capabilities while building their own personal prototype applications and 2) see a tangible example of built-in traceable data provenance that supports cross-team alignment conversations and mitigate LLM hallucinations.
 We encourage product professionals to build their own prototypes.
 We offer Productade Research OSE to help save time, ease workflows, and provide a starting point.

 This readme includes the following sections:
 - [Getting Started](https://github.com/unconventional-underdogs/productade/tree/main#getting-started)